Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review

-Fig. \ref{fig:AxoNN_result} shows that \ac{AxoNN} could achieve an accuracy of 97.1\% on execution time prediction and 98.2\% on energy consumption prediction.
+\ac{AxoNN} achieves an accuracy of 97.1\% on execution time prediction and 98.2\% on energy consumption prediction.
 In the worst-case scenario, the accuracy reduces to 78.1\% and 71.9\%, respectively.
-As mentioned previously, increasing the number of transitions not only involves an extra overhead of inter-layer performance but it also requires more time for the solver to suggest the optimal scheduler, going from five seconds for a single transition to a minute for three transitions on the Jetson AGX Xavier \cite{AxoNN}.
-A comparison between the optimal schedule for a model and the GPU-only execution was absent from the paper as this would vary depending on the \( ECT \) set by the user.
+As mentioned previously, increasing the number of transitions not only involves an extra overhead of inter-layer performance but also requires more time for the solver to suggest the optimal scheduler, going from five seconds for a single transition to a minute for three transitions on the Jetson AGX Xavier \cite{AxoNN}.
+A comparison between the optimal schedule for a model and the GPU-only execution was absent from the paper, as this would vary depending on the \( ECT \) set by the user.